textpotential/bibliarchic/chapt5.md

 Providing linkability by formatting the references using syntax that could easily be passed back to the API would increase the surface area and collaborative affordances of this interface even further by providing avenues for the user to construct different pathways through the text.
 Cross reference objects are just one example of the many points of contact provided by this API bible interface.

-As we saw with DBL and the Bible App, the verse is the smallest unit in the API bible interface, yet the JSON results contain many distinct access points for the verse beyond just the content of the text of the verse, as demonstrated by the keys list in the sample above.
+As we saw with DBL, the verse is the smallest unit in the API bible interface, yet the JSON results contain many distinct access points for the verse beyond just the content of the text of the verse, as demonstrated by the keys list in the sample above.
 The JSON structure of a verse object makes it clear that a verse has many more properties than simply the words it contains.
 Although each verse object contains data contextualizing it within the larger textual framework, such as next, previous and parent attributes, the sheer fact of constructing verses as objects that a user can engage and use individually foregrounds the typical role of bible as an aggregation of distinct objects rather than a homogeneous whole.